Keys module

 Retrieving keys

-To retrieve all available keys from the KeyManager
+To retrieve all available keys from the KeyManager you can use one of the following methods:

 // Retrieve keys once: